LandazuriPaul/Codenames/README.md

 - Mobile friendly!
 So that the spymasters can be even more discrete!

+- Master mode to have different tile colours when revealed or not.

+- Who's turn it currently is?

+- Join a game / New game in different menus

+- Counter for the time for each turn
+  - Time restricted games ?

-- Dark theme
+* Dark theme

+* Backend with websocket rooms:
-- Backend to assign roles in a game (no more cheating!)
+  - to assign roles in a game (no more cheating!)
+  - chat (background colours by team)
+  - check for words sent through chat

 ## Development